nasa-jpl/autoRIFT/README.md

 For modular use:
 * In Python environment, after importing ISCE "import isce", type "from components.contrib.geoAutorift.geogrid.Geogrid import Geogrid" to import the "geogrid" sub-module, and then type "obj = Geogrid()" followed by "obj.configure()" to initialize the "geogrid" object
-* The "geogrid" object has several parameters that has to be set up (listed below; can also be obtained by referring to "testGeogrid.py"):
+* The "geogrid" object has several parameters that have to be set up (listed below; can also be obtained by referring to "testGeogrid.py"):

        startingRange:       starting range
        rangePixelSize:      range pixel size